CuteError/News.com-React.js-/README.md

 [![React][React.js]][React-url] [![Bootstrap][Bootstrap.com]][Bootstrap-url]

-Bootstrap is used for the designing the components & the layout of the application.
-React is used to add logics to the components & for the DOM manipulation.
+I've built this application using Bootstrap for the designing & the layout of the application and React.js to add logic to the components & for the DOM manipulation.

 <p align="right">(<a href="#top">back to top</a>)</p>